pjazdzyk/lottery-web/readme.md

 ## Installation and run

 Lotto|Web requires [Docker](https://www.docker.com/products/docker-desktop/) to run.
-Both Winning Numbers microservice and main application (Lottery|Web) are pushed into the Docker Hub.
+Both Winning Numbers microservice and main application (Lottery|Web) are pushed as an images into the Docker Hub.
-To deploy and run application, just copy anywhere **docker-compose** file and **inint-mongo.js**.
+To deploy and run application, just copy anywhere **docker-compose** and **inint-mongo.js** files.
 Both files must be in the same folder.
-After that, just run following command:
+After that, just run following command, and wait for containers to be pulled up and started.

 ``
 docker-compose up